 Each morning the clinic will treat 50 patients, then 50 more in the afternoon.
 They are seen on a first-come, first-served basis, but those turned away are given numbers for the next day.
 The majority travel from the outskirts of the city, or farther, to reach the clinic.
 "Some people have tried everything and come here as a last resource," says Pastor Ruben.

 Clutching yellow plastic numbers, the morning's patients stream inside: A teenage boy has a chronic sore throat; a 45-year old woman seeks a prosthetic leg; a small girl needs stitches above her eye.
 Pastor Ruben welcomes them all to the mission.

 He assures them the care is free and then explains why the mission exists.
 "We believe God uses doctors to bring healing to our bodies," he says.
 "We also believe that the bigger doctor is Jesus Christ.
 We want to introduce Jesus Christ to you as the Savior of your life."

 Pastor Ruben spends 20 minutes presenting the gospel to patients.
-He bases his presentation on the Four Spiritual Laws booklet, an evangelistic tool from Campus Crusade for Christ.
-Ten years ago he became a Christian when a Campus Crusade volunteer used the same booklet to introduce him to Jesus.
+He bases his presentation on the Four Spiritual Laws booklet, an evangelistic tool from Cru.
+Ten years ago he became a Christian when a Cru volunteer used the same booklet to introduce him to Jesus.
 Pastor Ruben, who once lived on the streets, has seen God change his life and knows God can change others.

 Mission of Hope opened July 4, 2002.
 Funded by private donors, the clinic has provided care -- and consequently explained the gospel -- to 67,966 people.
 According to the hospital's founder, 32,524 patients and their family members have indicated a decision to pray and receive Christ's forgiveness for the first time.